 The manuscript's goal is to expedite the adoption of public health and geographic tools into heat, health, and equity planning.
-The places with the highest severe heat-related illness rates had hotter land surface temperatures and higher proportions of people who were outdoor workers, Indigenous, and living in poverty or mobile homes.
-M-DC is targeting interventions such as green infrastructure to the 15 census places with disproportionately high heat-related illness rates.
-The time series analysis estimated that daily average heat indices contribute to ~7.8% of summer deaths on days with heat indices at or above 30°C. Feedback from the Climate and Heat Health Task Force workshops was integrated into the larger M-DC Extreme Heat Action Plan (Miami-Dade County Office of Resilience 2022) whose goals are to (i) inform, prepare, and protect people; (ii) cool our homes and emergency facilities; and (iii) cool our neighborhoods.
+The places with the highest severe heat-related illness rates had hotter land surface temperatures, and higher proportions of people who were outdoor workers, indigenous, living in poverty or mobile homes.
+M-DC is targeting interventions such as green infrastructure to the 15 census places with disproportionately high heat related illness rates.
+The time series analysis estimated that daily average heat indices contribute to ~7.8% of summer deaths on days with heat indices at or above 30 °C. Feedback from the Climate and Heat Health Taskforce workshops was integrated into the larger M-DC Extreme Heat Action Plan (2022) whose goals are to: i) inform, prepare and protect people, ii) cool our homes and emergency facilities, iii) cool our neighborhoods.